-The Company's operating lease activity is comprised of non-cancelable facility leases for office and laboratory space in Boston, Massachusetts.
-The Company entered into an operating lease for office and laboratory space in Boston, Massachusetts in February 2020, and entered into subsequent amendments in 2021.
+The Company entered into an operating lease for office and laboratory space in Boston, Massachusetts in February 2020 (6 Tide Street Lease), and entered into subsequent amendments through 2023.
 The amendments run co-terminus with the existing lease.
-The Company has a total of 42,046 square feet licensed at this facility.
+The Company has a total of 23,569 square feet licensed at this facility.
 The Company has the option to terminate the lease and amendments after November 30, 2023 without penalty.
 At the adoption of ASC 842, the Company concluded that it is not reasonably certain that it will exercise this option to terminate the lease early.
-Therefore, lease payments through November 2025 are included in the right-of-use asset and lease liabilities in the condensed consolidated balance sheets.
-The Company paid a security deposit of \$0.8 million, which is recorded as a component of other non-current assets in the accompanying condensed consolidated balance sheets.